puppetlabs/puppetlabs-ntp/README.markdown

 Specifies whether to configure ntp to use the undisciplined local clock as a time source.
 Valid options: 'true' or 'false'.
 Default value: 'false'

+####`udlc_stratum`

+Specifies the stratum the server should operate at when using the undisciplined local clock as the time source.
+It is strongly suggested that this value be set to no less than 10 where ntpd may be accessible outside your immediate, controlled network.
+Default value: 10

 ##Limitations

 This module has been tested on [all PE-supported platforms](https://forge.puppetlabs.com/supported#compat-matrix), and no issues have been identified.